flux-framework/flux-core/doc/man5/flux-config-resource.rst

    when the Flux system instance is constrained to a subset of cores, but jobs run within this instance should have access to all cores.

+noverify
+   (optional) If true, disable the draining of nodes when there is a discrepancy between configured resources and HWLOC-probed resources.

 EXAMPLE
 =======